paradigm-lab/Frontend/JavaScript/README.md

 if Syntactically === Syntax parser -> valid
 Javascript Engineer will start the execution line by line: Start the Execution Context

+Recursion:  	We will get a Maximum call stack size exceeded or Too much recursion
+		This is because every javascript engineer has a limit of the execution stack so we can end up getting an error